See also: Our EV Road Trip >>>

 If your EV has a theoretical range of 300 kms, allow 250 kms for a recharge.
 You don’t want to run it down to under 10% charge.

-When planning a journey, you will also need to allow for batyery recharge time (30 – 45 minutes) – plus waiting time if the chargers are busy.
+When planning a journey, you will also need to allow for battery recharge time (30 – 45 minutes) – plus waiting time if the chargers are busy.

-We are also finding that some chargers where we planned to stop may be damaged or faulty.
+You will also finding that some chargers where you planned to stop may be damaged or faulty.
 (Would this happen with petrol bowsers?)

 Be prepared.
 Don’t leave it to the last minute (or kWh)!